Linaro/lava/doc/v2/standard-armmp-ramdisk-bbb.rst

 .. _standard_known_devices:

-Standard test jobs using known devices
+Standard test job for beaglebone-black
 ######################################

 If you do not have access to a ``beaglebone-black`` device in a LAVA instance